-Three drawings of the same cast, done in Sight-Size but with the easel at different distances from the subject.
+What three drawings of the same cast would look like when done in Sight-Size but with the easel at different distances from the subject.
 The middle drawing is life size.

 The size of a drawing or painting done in Sight-Size can be equal to, larger than, or smaller than life size.
 Which size you are in depends entirely upon the placement of your easel, relative to your subject, and your viewing position.
 To understand that, you first need to understand exactly what Sight-Size is.

 Sight-Size is an arrangement that allows the artist to see their subject and artwork visually one-to-one.
 It is the only arrangement which provides this opportunity because the easel and subject are always visually side-by-side.
 Whether you mechanically measure, establish the envelope first, paint indirectly with glazes, or in an opaque manner, etc., has nothing at all to do with Sight-Size.
 Rather, if you are drawing, painting, or sculpting directly in the size that you see your subject, then you are in Sight-Size.